TheRenegadeCoder/SnakeMD/README.md

 ## Table of Contents

 Below you'll find the table of contents, but these can also be generated programatically for every markdown document.
+As of v0.8.0, you can also specify which types of headings are included in the table of contents.

 ```py
 def _table_of_contents(doc: Document):